ghasedakapi/ghasedak-php/README.md

 ## Install

-The easiest way to install is by using Composer:
+The easiest way to install is by using [Composer](https://getcomposer.org/):

 ```sh
 composer require ghasedak/php
 ```
+Composer is a dependency manager for PHP which allows you to declare the libraries your project depends on, and it will manage (install/update) them for you.
+If you are not familiar with Composer, you can read its documentations and download it via [getcomposer.org](https://getcomposer.org/).

+Alternatively you can download Ghasedak SDK from [here](https://github.com/ghasedakapi/ghasedak-php/archive/master.zip) and place it in your project and follow the rest of the instructions below.
 ## usage

 To use the API, you need an API key.
 To get that you should have a [Ghasedak](https://ghasedak.io) account.
 Register and get your API key.

 Then require the file autoload.php to get all classes and dependencies loaded.
 ```php
 require __DIR__ . '/vendor/autoload.php';
 ```